The low-down on the lowland of clogs, tulips, windmills and cheese becomes a quest for the perfect question…

 Most properties are unfurnished, but equipped with white goods, curtains, carpets, light fittings, etc. Many kitchens do not have ovens.
 Be prepared to downsize: most houses are cozy.
 One bathroom is usually the norm.
 Be sure to ask if the house is for sale as well as for rent.
 The property market moves at a glacial pace and many owners try to have their cake and eat it too by renting whilst the house is on the market.
 This means you may have to show prospective buyers around or move out rather suddenly.

 Heating, phone, lights: action

 Connection to gas, electricity and water is fairly straightforward, and you can generally carry on with whatever provider the landlord already uses.
 You pay an estimated amount per month with a final reckoning at the end of the year (and when you move out), which will probably have you re-calculating your children’s college fund whilst donning a parka and a miner’s torch.
 Phone/internet connection is a bit more complicated and can take a few weeks.
-KPN is the national provider, but many opt for UPC which provides cable TV with a telephone and internet package.
+KPN (originally, a government-run company) is the best-known but many opt for Ziggo which provides cable TV with a telephone and internet package.

 Disconnecting when you leave can be trickier than getting connected in the first place, so plan ahead.
 Mobile phones are ubiquitous; Orange, T-mobile and Vodafone are some of the more recognizable providers.
 It’s best to shop around for a plan to suit, but all will be explained in perfect English.
 Pre-paid cards are sold just about everywhere.